-2.2.
-Legitimacy
+2.2 Legitimacy

-To get a clear grasp on the concept of legitimacy it is first of all important to differentiate between the concept of legitimacy and various conceptions of legitimacy.
-Conceptual questions are about the meaning of a certain term, whereas different conceptions state conditions and criteria under which it is adequate to use this term (Rawls 1971: 5).
-To demonstrate the difference by means of a somewhat intuitively clearer example than legitimacy, John Rawls for instance, defines the concept of justice as "a proper balance between competing claims" (Rawls 1971: 9).
+To get a clear grasp on the concept of legitimacy, it is first important to differentiate between the concept of legitimacy and various conceptions of legitimacy.
+Conceptual questions address the meaning of a certain term, whereas different conceptions state conditions and criteria under which it is adequate to use this term (Rawls 1971: 5).
+To demonstrate the difference by means of an intuitively clearer example than legitimacy, John Rawls defines the concept of justice as "a proper balance between competing claims" (Rawls 1971: 9).
 In contrast to this general definition of the concept, different conceptions of justice determine when this proper balance is reached.
-They establish, for example, whose claims count, when claims compete and which balance is proper.
-In what follows I am primarily concerned with the meaning of the concept of legitimacy.
-Different conceptions of legitimacy like input and output legitimacy (Scharpf 1999), or charismatic, traditional and legal-rational legitimacy (Weber 1978) will not be discussed at length.
+They establish, for example, whose claims count, when claims compete, and which balance is proper.
+In what follows, I am primarily concerned with the meaning of the concept of legitimacy.
+Different conceptions of legitimacy, such as input and output legitimacy (Scharpf 1999), or charismatic, traditional and legal-rational legitimacy (Weber 1978), will not be discussed at length.

 Unlike justice, the concept of legitimacy is infamously obscure.
-One common source of confusion is its different application in Political Science and Sociology on the one hand and normative Political Theory and Philosophy on the other hand.
+One common source of confusion is its different application in political science and sociology on the one hand, and normative political theory and philosophy on the other hand.
 Whereas political scientists and sociologists hold that legitimacy refers to the beliefs and attitudes of the affected actors regarding the normative status of a rule, government, political system or governance regime (Weber's famous "Legitimitätsglaube"), political theorists and philosophers understand legitimacy as the actual normative status of the political order.
-These differences in usage lead many scholars to assert that there is in fact not one, but two distinct concepts of legitimacy: one empirical (or descriptive), concerned with the attitudes and beliefs of citizens towards their government, the other normative (or prescriptive), concerned with the actual moral properties of a political order (cf. Beetham 1991; Simmons 1999).
+These differences in usage lead many scholars to assert that there are in fact not one, but two distinct concepts of legitimacy: one empirical (or descriptive), concerned with the attitudes and beliefs of citizens towards their government, the other normative (or prescriptive), concerned with the actual moral properties of a political order (cf. Beetham 1991; Simmons 1999).

-I believe that this two-concepts-thesis is deeply misguided.
+I believe that this two-concept thesis is deeply misguided.
 Instead of speaking of two different concepts of legitimacy, it is more accurate to say that there is an empirical and a normative perspective on the same concept.
-To my mind this is more apt, since the normative beliefs of citizens and moral judgments of philosophers refer to the same phenomenon, that is, the term legitimacy has the same meaning in both perspectives.
-Furthermore, the meaning is in both cases normative, i.e. even purely empirical accounts of legitimacy refer necessarily to a normative concept.
-Consider this pair of statements: "60 percent of the German population believe that the European Union is legitimate" and "only democracies are legitimate" The semantic content of the term legitimate remains unaffected whether I observe the empirical attitude of the German population towards the EU or if I make a normative status of the political order in question.
+To my mind this is more apt, since the normative beliefs of citizens and the moral judgments of philosophers refer to the same phenomenon; that is, the term legitimacy has the same meaning in both perspectives.
+Furthermore, the meaning is normative in both cases, since even purely empirical accounts of legitimacy necessarily refer to a normative concept.
+Consider this pair of statements: "Sixty percent of the German population believe that the European Union is legitimate," and "Only democracies are legitimate."
+The semantic content of the term legitimate remains unaffected whether I observe the empirical attitude of the German population towards the EU or make a normative judgment about democracies.
+In both cases, the term legitimacy refers to the normative status of the political order in question.
 But what exactly do I mean by normative status?